 Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

-Google Drive is a crucial component at the heart of your G Suite experience.
+Google Drive is a crucial component at the heart of your Google Workspace (G Suite) experience.

 With Google Drive, you can store all the files you need to keep employees informed and engaged in a single, secure environment.
 What’s more, you can access those essential documents from any device, as well as editing and annotating documents as a team.